Port Charlotte Lifestyle

 The area can probably best be described as a huge melting pot.
 It is pretty hard to determine where the borders of North Port, Port Charlotte or Punta Gorda are starting or ending.
-Without those signs which are indicating where the city limits are you would not know the boundaries.
+Without those signs which are indicating where the city limits are you would not know the boundaries at all.

-But is it really important to know where one city ends and the other one begins?
+But does it really matter to know where one city ends and the other one begins?
 Probably not.
-Only when it comes to property taxes you may want to know where Sarasota County ends and where Charlotte County begins.
+Only when it comes to property taxes you may want to know where the counties boundaries are.
 The property tax is slightly less in Charlotte County, but only slightly.
-Don’t order a new Mercedes when buying a home in Charlotte county.
+So, don't order a shiny, new Mercedes when buying a home in Charlotte county.
 The tax savings may only cover one tank of gas or an oil change.

-Situated on and around the pristine Charlotte Harbor, Florida’s second-largest estuarine system, the communities of Charlotte County reflect the unique ambiance of the Charlotte harbor area.
+Located on and around the pristine Charlotte Harbor, Florida’s second-largest estuary system, the communities of Charlotte County reflect the unique ambiance of the Charlotte harbor area.
 Many people have discovered Charlotte County’s unspoiled beauty and its livability.
-Yes, Port Charlotte is a relatively small town, it is just spread out.
-The real estate prices are more affordable compared to Sarasota’s and much more if compared to Naples.
+Yes, Port Charlotte is a relatively small area with 55,000 residents.
+The community is just spread out.
+340 square miles of land and 40 square miles of water - that is the size of Port Charlotte.

 No Beach - No Fun?

-We do not really believe in ratings.
-They are too often subjectively biased, but at least we don't want to keep quiet about it.
+We do not really believe in ratings but we don't want to keep quiet about them either.
 Port Charlotte was named #1 Best Place to retire by CNN Money.
-Those guys rated value and the price of real estate, the location and all the amenities and activities the city offers s, and they came to the conclusion that Port Charlotte is really not bad at all.
+Those guys rated the value and the price of real estate, the location and all the amenities and activities the city has to offers.
+After looking into all those things they came to the conclusion that Port Charlotte is really not bad at all.
 What can be better than #1?

 You may also be interested in these communities